pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-conditional-with-polymorphism.md

 Select body of "payAmount"

-#|en| After these actions, we can set up delegation from the <code>Employee</code> class.
+#|en| After these actions, we can set up delegation from the `Employee` class.

 Print "    return type.payAmount(this);"

 #|en| Then start moving code to subclasses.
-Create <code>payAmount</code> methods in each of the subclasses and move payroll calculations there for the relevant employee types.
+Create `payAmount` methods in each of the subclasses and move payroll calculations there for the relevant employee types.

 Go to the end of "class Engineer"